CEM3H/NYC-Taxi/README.md

 The data itself could be found here: http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml.

 ## Project details
-This project involves analysis of data of first six months of 2016 due to moderating computing power of my laptop, but initially it was designed to analyse as much data as needed.
+This project involves analysis of data of first six months of 2016, but it was designed to analyse as much data as needed.
 The purpose of the project is to build model (models) to predict amount of trips in NYC by regions.
 These regions were artificially computed by dividing the big rectangle around NYC by 2500 equal-sized smaller rectangles.

 There will be ~7 Jupyter Notebooks providing step-by-step data analysis: collecting data, aggregation, visualisation and building prediction models using regressions and ARIMA models.
-When it finished there will be some user-friendly interface to consume this predictions (I don't know exactly how it will look like yet).
+When it finished there will be some user-friendly interface to consume this predictions.

 Note: the structure of raw data was changed after June 2016 - instead of recording GPS coordinates they started to record zone IDs.
 This significantly complicates usage of this project's approach to identifying zones.